-Purpose: The PhD studentship scheme is designed to ensure a flow of first-class students into the field of antimicrobial chemotherapy, providing students with an excellent training in research
+Purpose: The BSAC studentship scheme is designed to ensure a flow of first-class postgraduate students into the field of antimicrobial chemotherapy, providing students with an excellent training in research.

 In 2016 BSAC is giving priority to applications in areas 1 and 2 below: